MiniProfiler/rack-mini-profiler/README.md

 Middleware that displays speed badge for every html page.
 Designed to work both in production and in development.

+# URGENT HELP NEEDED!!!

+Well, not exactly mega urgent, but nice to see you are reading this.

+There are 2 very simple changes I would like to see ASAP

+1. Stop using Time.now EVERYWHERE in rack-mini-profiler and replace with `Process.clock_gettime(Process::CLOCK_MONOTONIC)`
+2. I would like to see `# frozen_string_literal: true` on every file we ship

+If you pick up either of these, be sure to amend the README in your PR AND add a Changelog.

 #### Features

 * Database profiling - Currently supports Mysql2, Postgres, Oracle (oracle_enhanced ~> 1.5.0) and Mongoid3 (with fallback support to ActiveRecord)